-Karen Beavor, President and CEO, Georgia Center for Nonprofits what your team of individuals amounts to, and what qualities, skills, and connections it still needs to fulfill all your organization's strategic goals-that is, to become a well-rounded, fully-
+Karen Beavor, President and CEO, Georgia Center for Nonprofits board member, it's also important to understand what your team of individuals amounts to, and what qualities, skills, and connections it still needs to fulfill all your organization's strategic goals-that is, to become a well-rounded, fullyfunctional super team capable of taking on any challenge.
+If constructed wisely, your board can work as your organization's personal consulting team.